One Day in Ostuni Itinerary (for First-Time Visitors!)

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views

-The town’s rulers changed throughout history as invaders came and went, although it never really suffered any true devastation from war and much of any damage to the town through history was due to natural disasters.
+The town’s rulers changed throughout history as invaders came and went, although it never really suffered any true devastation from war, and much of the damage to the town through history was due to natural disasters.

-Ostuni became a safe haven for artists and creatives except when the plague struck the town and no one was completely safe.
+Ostuni became a haven for artists and creatives, except when the plague struck the town and no one was completely safe.

 10 Things to Do in Ostuni, Italy - From Tasty Food to Remarkable Views